ARMmbed/BLEIntros/GettingStarted/DevIntro.md

 ___

-##Samples
+##Quick Samples

-**Tip:** The samples are written for experienced BLE developers with an understanding of the mbed IDE; if you want more information about the IDE, see the [extended tutorials](/GettingStarted/IntroSamples/).
+**Tip:** The quick samples are written for experienced BLE developers with an understanding of the mbed IDE; if you want more information about the IDE, see the [tutorials](/GettingStarted/IntroSamples/), which offer extended versions of the same samples.

 The samples cover: